Scouting in New Hampshire: Early history (1910-1950)

-In 1912, two years after the Boy Scouts of America (BSA) were founded in the United States, the Manchester Council (#330), a volunteer-led council, was organized.
-Initially there were only two troops, both of them chartered by the YMCA.
+In 1912, two years after the Boy Scouts of America (BSA) was founded in the United States, the Manchester Council (#330), a volunteer-led council, was organized.
+Initially, only two troops were chartered by the YMCA.
 As Scouting grew in popularity, three more makeshift and unrecognized councils sprang up in Dover, Claremont, and Portsmouth.
 The council grew steadily and added a Scout Executive to its staff in 1919.

 On January 9, 1920, the Manchester Council was granted an official charter with the Boy Scouts of America.
-At that time, the council represented ten troops and 256 Scouts within Manchester, and 87 troops with a total of 1621 Scouts in New Hampshire.
-In 1925, the Manchester Council acquired Camp Manning in Gilmanton for use as a summer camp.
+At that time, the council represented ten troops and 256 Scouts within Manchester, and 87 troops with 1,621 Scouts in New Hampshire.
+In 1925, the Manchester Council acquired Camp Manning in Gilmanton as a summer camp.
 While the Manchester Council grew rapidly, the rest of New Hampshire's Scouting program saw limited growth.

-On May 25, 1929, the Manchester Council was renamed the Daniel Webster Council (#330), and expanded to cover Scouting for the entire state.
+On May 25, 1929, the Manchester Council was renamed the Daniel Webster Council (#330) and expanded to cover Scouting for the entire state.
 The new name was derived from New Hampshire statesman Daniel Webster.